AutoVerse-ai/Verse-library/README.txt

-A detailed interactive tutorial for verse can be found at: https://github.com/AutoVerse-ai/Verse-library/blob/tutorial/tutorial/Verse_Tutorial_Drone.ipynb and a PDF version of the tutorial is included in the artifact as "tutorial.pdf"
+A detailed interactive tutorial for verse can be found at: https://github.com/AutoVerse-ai/Verse-library/blob/tutorial/tutorial/Verse_Tutorial_Drone.ipynb and a PDF version of the tutorial is included in the artifact as "tutorial.pdf".

+The tool will be made available publicly if the paper gets accepted.

 ###########################